 in total manufacturing imports.
-This share rises by approximately 15 percentage points from roughly 1% of total imports in 1992 to almost 16% in 2007 (this figure increases further to around 26% in 2017); particularly striking is the dramatic increase in the import share in the post-2001 period i.e., following China's accession to the WTO in December, 2001.
+This share rises by approximately 15 percentage points from roughly 1% of total imports in 1992 to almost 16% in 2007 (this figure increases further to around 26% in 2017).
+Particularly striking is the dramatic increase in the import share in the post-2001 period i.e., following China's accession to the WTO in December, 2001.
 Between 1992 and 2001, China's share of Indian imports grew from 1% to around 5.5%, which shot to 16% between 2002-2007; an increase of 10.5 percentage points over a shorter period relative to the pre-2001 period (where the increase was 4.5 percentage points).

 Table 1 documents India's trade (both exports and imports) with China and imports from other major regions of the world, including total imports, at three different periods of time: 1992, 2001 and 2007.
-It shows that India's increase in imports from China, as compared with other major regions of the world, is the steepest.
+It shows that China accounted for the largest increase in India's imports relative to the other countries and major regions of the world.
 India's share of Chinese imports grew by around 9000% between 1992 and 2007.
-In comparison, the imports from ASEAN (one of the biggest trading partners of India), the US and EU increased by 888%, 230% and 132%, respectively.
-Compared to Mexico5, where the Chinese share of manufacturing imports increased by a factor of 8, in the case of India, it is over 90 over the same time period (1992-2007).
+In comparison, imports from ASEAN (one of the biggest trading partners of India), the US and EU increased by 888%, 230% and 132%, respectively.
+Compared to Mexico5, where the Chinese share of manufacturing imports increased by a factor of 8, in the case of India it increased by a factor greater than 90 over the same time period (1992 - 2007).

-On the other hand, with respect to India's exports to China, there has also been a significant increase, but the rate of increase is far lower than the increase in import flows from China; increase in exports is close to one-third to that of imports.
+With respect to India's exports to China, there has also been a significant increase but the rate of increase is far lower than the increase in import flows from China; the increase in exports is close to one-third to that of imports.
 In the process, China became the largest trading partner of India with a total trade of US\$ 84.44 billion in 2014-15.
 India's trade deficit with China also ballooned nine-fold over the past decade to US\$ 52.7 billion in 2015-16 (EXIM Bank of India, 2016).
-Following Iacovone et al. (2013), where the authors argue about the immediate effect of the rise of China on the middle-income countries, the effect on the performance of Indian manufacturing firms seems to be of the first order importance.
+Following Iacovone et al. (2013), where the authors argue about the immediate effect of the rise of China on middle-income countries, the effect on the performance of Indian manufacturing firms seems to be of the first order importance.
 This brings us to our second motivation.

 (ii) An online campaign against the Chinese goods started after the national secretary of the current ruling political party (Bharatiya Janata Party or BJP, which came to power in 2014) called for a boycott of the Chinese products in 2014.
-The online campaign against Chinese goods got further attention as reports started to show that this increase in Chinese imports may hurt India's factories on the background of 'Make in India' campaign launched by the current Prime Minister of India.7 The reports also show that cheap imports from China has been a problem area for small Indian businesses.8 The Commerce Minister of India also raised the issue of cheap Chinese goods flooding the Indian market and hurting its traders and
+The online campaign against Chinese goods got further attention as reports started to show that this increase in Chinese imports may hurt India's factories on the background of the 'Make in India' campaign launched by the current Prime Minister of India.7 The reports also show that cheap imports from China has been a problem area for small Indian businesses.8 The Commerce Minister

-4Please note that the percentage increase in Chinese imports in case of India is almost 9 times higher when compared to the US during the same time period; the percentage increase for the same was 1156 during 1991-2007 (Autor et al., 2013).
+4Note that the percentage increase in Chinese imports in case of India is almost 9 times higher when compared to the US during the same time period; the percentage increase for the US was 1156 during 1991-2007 (Autor et al., 2013).